uhhcaitie/Coding4NonCoders/lab1/lab1.md

 Markdown files generally follow specific conventions, with symbols like "#" denoting headers, or an asterisk denoting a bullet point.
 Some editors and applications can render Markdown files to produce an enriched document.
-In VSCode this is done using Ctrl + K V. If you need help viewing this file, ask!*
+In VSCode this is done using Ctrl + K V. If you need help interacting with this file, ask!*

 # Setting Up

+If you have already cloned the repo, installed Python, and opened the project with your editor, then skip to Exercise 1

 ## Git
 Git is a popular Version Control System used.
 Version Control Systems are programs that help us maintain a history and track changes to a project over time.